 Parrots create profound bonds with their owners.
-If your parrot is upset by you for some reason, it might feel that the trust that’s shared has been violated, resulting in your parrot fearing you.
+If your parrot is upset by you for some reason, it might feel that the shared trust has been violated, resulting in your parrot fearing you.

 The following can lead to broken trust:

-- Made a scary noise.
-You yelled, turned the TV up too high, or play loud music.
+- Scary noise.
+You yelled, turned the TV too high, or played loud music.

 - Jarred the parrot.
 You accidentally bumped into the parrot’s cage.

-- Moved too suddenly.
-You reached for the parrot suddenly or lept to your feet to deal with an emergency.
+- Moved suddenly.
+You reached for the parrot suddenly or lept to your feet due to an emergency.

 - Harsh correction.
-You tapped its beak too hard during a training session or reprimanded it in a mean tone of voice.
+You tapped its beak too hard during a training session or reprimanded it.

-- Failed to spend time together.
-If you leave your parrot alone, it will feel lonely and be more distrustful of you.
+- No time together.
+If you leave your parrot alone, it’ll feel lonely and distrustful of you.

-You’ve done nothing wrong.
-Instead, the parrot is just easily startled and needs comforting.
-This will be clear when:
+Your parrot is easily startled and needs comforting, which will be clear when:

-- Upon first meeting you, the parrot is withdrawn, anxious, and very cautious
+- The parrot is withdrawn, anxious, and cautious upon first meeting you.

-- Even after bonding, the parrot is easily startled when you first approach it in the morning
+- Even after bonding, the parrot is easily startled when you approach it in the morning.

-- Your parrot seems happy, but then suddenly turns aggressive
+- The parrot seems happy but suddenly turns aggressive.

-- It’s startled by routine sounds or movements, such as a light or fan
+- It’s startled by familiar sounds or movements, such as a light or fan.

-- It’s always checking the area for danger and won’t focus on treats or toys
+- It’s constantly checking the area for dangers and won’t focus on treats or toys.

-To some extent, all parrots are easily startled.
-For many owners, even moving around furniture or rearranging the cage can trigger fear in a parrot.
-That’s because parrots are naturally afraid of everything new to their environment.
-This is known as neophobia.
+To some extent, all parrots are easily startled, which is known as neophobia.
+For many owners, moving around furniture or rearranging the cage can trigger fear in a parrot.

-It’s a trait that’s allowed parrots to survive in the wild.
-As prey animals, parrots have a natural reason to fear humans as predators.
-Sometimes, that’s even to the point of endangering the species.
+As prey animals, parrots have a genuine reason to fear humans.
 According to Cell Biology, the only U.S. native parrot species, the Carolina parakeet, was hunted to extinction just as recently as 1918.